Author: Sharan Singh

 4. Roxanne Barker

-Roxanne is the South African Women’s National Team goalkeeper.
+Roxanne is the South African Women’s National Soccer Team Goalkeeper.
 She was born in Pietermaritzburg and started her soccer career at Durban Ladies FC.
 Her talent didn't go unnoticed, and she was recruited by the women's soccer coach at Pepperdine University in California.
 During her college career, she achieved a Four-Time NCAA Division 1 WCC selection and was named to the LA Soccer News Women’s College Player of the Week Team.
 After completing her studies, Barker was selected by Portland Thorns FC in the 2013 NWSL College Draft.
 To date, Roxanne has represented South Africa 28 times and currently plays professionally for SC Heerenveen Vrouwen in the Netherlands.

 3. Dominique Scott- Efurd